Cubeir/Vanilla-RTX/README.md

 Not associated or affiliated with Mojang Studios or Nvidia.

 The license file linked above does not apply to any original Minecraft art resource.
 Please note that this pack relies on some of Minecraft's original art resources (found at [this github repository](https://aka.ms/resourcepacktemplate)) to function.
 This is due to a game limitation where texture maps can only be called within the pack and once removed, the game stops defaulting to its own resources, contrary to the usual behavior of Minecraft texture packs.
 Consequently, Vanilla RTX unavoidably has to include a small part of base game's resources as referenced by ```texture_set.json``` files.
 As time passes this may result in outdated resources.
 Parity checks are performed on a regular basis with the pack adjusted accordingly.
 It is also worth noting large parts of vanilla resources also had to be modified for compatibility with ray tracing or to work around other technical issues or limitations, without altering their in-game appearance.
 For instance, the Enhanced option which addresses a wide range of compatibility issues with Minecraft’s vanilla resources in ray tracing graphics mode, [learn more](https://minecraftrtx.net/enhancements).

 ### Credits
-Created and maintained with ❤️‍🔥 by Cubeir — special thanks to: nattyhob, EchoQuasar, Miriel, Big Plonk, Spikey ᵈᵉʳ ᶠᵘᶜʰˢ, Giuseppe DiMarca, Jordan, David Sabrowsky, Cody Starr, Dabadking, Spaceowl, Rolando Dojer, Willström, Ernesto cuellar, Bastha, Plugin, Jayssizle, Drackae, Pizza4001, PotatoHour, Kittygamer123, Lanaismymommy, TKbn, James Kelly, Aaerox, Byrn, OmarVillegas, Isttret, Superluminal, Travis Bishop, ObsydianX, Dylan, Kyo Don, jessehall(Maneating-Zebras), The_Asa_Games, Charles D Powell, Pete, jamesyoung, Dan Martin (Weeblerned), Sebastian Casas, GabrielGarig, Nash Knowlden, Dr._.Niki, Bryan Tepox, DomoTurbulence, Rory, J, James Beaulieu, hipo, Jack Brandham, Commander Grub, Guzozvak —— and to everyone who has supported this project in any way along the way.
+Created and maintained with ❤️‍🔥 by Cubeir — special thanks to: nattyhob, EchoQuasar, Miriel, Big Plonk, Spikey ᵈᵉʳ ᶠᵘᶜʰˢ, Giuseppe DiMarca, Jordan, David Sabrowsky, Cody Starr, Dabadking, Spaceowl, Rolando Dojer, Willström, Bastha, Plugin, Jayssizle, Drackae, PotatoHour, Kittygamer123, Lanaismymommy, TKbn, James Kelly, Aaerox, jessehall(Maneating-Zebras), Byrn, OmarVillegas, Isttret, Superluminal, Travis Bishop, ObsydianX, Dylan, Kyo Don, The_Asa_Games, Pete, Charles D Powell, jamesyoung, Bryan Tepox, Sebastian Casas, GabrielGarig, Nash Knowlden, Commander Grub, Guzozvak, DomoTurbulence, Rory, James Beaulieu, imcalledsebastian, mickael, Ernesto cuellar —— and to everyone who has supported this project in any way along the way.